BijayanRay/Realtime-emotion-detector/README.md

 - Download the model and save it in the same directory as the ``app.py`` file.
 - Execute ``python app.py``.

-The ChatGPT (free version) hsa been used in developing the project and PyTorch libraries have been used in building and training the neural network.
+The ChatGPT (free version) has been used in developing the project and PyTorch libraries have been used in building and training the neural network.